Italian irredentism in Savoy: History

+Italian unification came at the price of the loss of Savoy and Nice in 1860.

-Giuseppe Garibaldi complained about the referendum that allowed France to annex Savoy and Nice, and a group of his followers (between the Italian Savoyards) took refuge in Italy in the following years.
+Giuseppe Garibaldi complained about the referendum that allowed France to annex Savoy and Nice, and a group of his followers (among the Italian Savoyards) took refuge in Italy in the following years.
 With a 99.8% vote in favour of joining France, there were allegations of vote-rigging.

-Some opposition to French rule was manifest when, in 1919, France officially (but contrary to the annexation treaty) ended the military neutrality of the parts of the country of Savoy that had originally been agreed to at the Congress of Vienna, and also eliminated the free trade zone - both treaty articles having been broken unofficially in World War I. France was condemned in 1932 by the international court for noncompliance with the measures of the treaty of Turin, regarding the countries of Savoy and Nice.
-Indeed, in 1871 a strong break away movement appeared in north and central Savoy against the annexation.
-The Republican Committee of the town of Bonneville considered that "the 1860 vote, was the result of imperial pressure, and not the free demonstration of the will of our country" and called for a new Referendum.
+Some opposition to French rule was manifest when, in 1919, France officially (but contrary to the annexation treaty) ended the military neutrality of the parts of the country of Savoy that had originally been agreed to at the Congress of Vienna, and also eliminated the free trade zone - both treaty articles having already been unofficially violated during World War I. In 1871 a separatist movement appeared in north and central Savoy.
+The Republican Committee of the town of Bonneville considered that "the 1860 vote, was the result of imperial pressure, and not the free demonstration of the will of our country" and called for a new referendum.
 In response, the French government sent 10,000 troops to Savoy to "restore order".

-In 1861, the Associazione Oriundi Savoiardi e Nizzardi Italiani was founded in Italy, an association of the Italian Savoyards that lasted one century until 1966.
+The Associazione Oriundi Savoiardi e Nizzardi Italiani was founded in Italy, and lasted until 1966.

 During the fascist period in the early 1940s, organizations were created that promoted the unification of Savoy to the Kingdom of Italy.
-The fascist members were nearly one hundred in 1942, concentrated mainly in Grenoble and Chambéry.
+They had nearly a hundred members in 1942, concentrated mainly in Grenoble and Chambéry.

-When Italy occupied Savoy in November 1942 these fascist groups claimed that nearly 10,000 Savoyards demanded the unification to Italy, but nothing was done mainly because the King of Italy opposed it.
+When Italy occupied Savoy in November 1942, these fascist groups claimed that nearly 10,000 Savoyards demanded the unification to Italy, but the matter was not pursued, mainly because the King of Italy opposed it.

-After World War II all the organizations of the Irredentist Savoyards were outlawed by the French authorities of Charles de Gaulle.
+After World War II, all Savoyard irredentist organizations were outlawed by French authorities.

-Most of the remaining Irredentist Savoyards supported in the 1950s and 1960s the development of autonomistic political organizations of Savoy, like the Mouvement Région Savoie (Savoy Regional Movement).
+Most of the remaining Savoyard irredentists supported in the 1950s and 1960s the development of autonomist political organizations, such as the Mouvement Région Savoie (Savoy Regional Movement).